-Many Events As Previously Planned Are Made Impossible Due to Statutory Mandates Limiting the Number of Attendees.
+Weddings, Conferences, Among Other Events Planned For More Attendees That Is Permissible Per the Social Distancing Requirements Are Made Impossible to Go Forth.
 Furthermore, Other Legal Issues May Disrupt Planned Events That Frustrate Various Contracts.
 Return of Deposit Monies Is Likely Required.

 Similar Questions About Cancelled Events Include: